status-im/hardwallet-firmware/docs/PROTOCOL.md

 ### Enable PIN

 Enables PIN entry for the given key path.
 The maximum key path depth is 9.
 This command only removes the given key path from the list of pinless paths.
 If the keypath was not in the list the command still succeeds.
+PIN Authentication is required for this command.

 * Parameters: RLP encoded key path as list of numbers
 * Response: Only status code